Modern Minoan Paganism: Walking with Ariadne's Tribe

 Minoan pedestal goblets drawing

-These pedestal goblets or stemmed goblets, as Evans called them, are the precursors to the Greek cup called a kylix that was often used for drinking wine and toasting in later Mycenaean and Hellenic Greek culture.
+These pedestal goblets or stemmed goblets are the precursors to the Greek cup called a kylix that was often used for drinking wine and toasting in Mycenaean and later Hellenic Greek culture.

 If I'm going to talk about the Camp Stool fresco, I'd better include its most famous face: La Parisienne.
 You can see her on the top row of the full fresco image above.
 Here's a close-up: